 High-Level Comparison

-What Is Link AI?
+What Is Link Agent?

-Both platforms are designed to handle real business conversations at scale—but they approach the problem from different angles.
+Both platforms are designed to handle real business conversations at scale, but they approach the problem from different angles.

 What Is Sierra?